-There are various third-party certification organizations, such as ASTM and Underwriters' Laboratories, Inc. ("UL"), involved in certifying the transportation, dispensing and use of liquid fuel in the U.S. and internationally.
+There are various third-party certification organizations, such as ASTM International and Underwriters' Laboratories, Inc. ("UL"), involved in certifying the transportation, dispensing and use of liquid fuel in the U.S. and internationally.
 In 2013, a specification for fuel grade isobutanol titled ASTM D7862 "Standard Specification for Butanol for Blending with Gasoline for Use as Automotive Spark-Ignition Engine Fuel" was published.
-In addition, UL has published guidance on the use of isobutanol-gasoline blends in its UL87A fuel dispensers.
+In April 2016, ASTM International completed its process of approving the revision of ASTM D7566 (Standard Specification for Aviation Turbine Fuel Containing Synthesized Hydrocarbons) to include alcohol to jet synthetic paraffinic kerosene (ATJ-SPK) derived from renewable isobutanol In addition, UL has published guidance on the use of isobutanol-gasoline blends in its UL87A fuel dispensers.
 Voluntary standards development organizations may change and additional requirements may be enacted that could prevent or delay marketing approval of our products.
 The process of seeking required approvals and the continuing need for compliance with applicable statutes and regulations require the expenditure of substantial resources.
 We do not anticipate a material adverse effect on our business or financial conditions as a result of our efforts to comply with these requirements, but we cannot predict the likelihood, nature or extent of adverse third-party requirements that might arise from future action, either in the U.S. or abroad.